orthanc-server/orthanc-setup-samples/docker/multiple-orthancs-on-same-db/README.md

 - Orthanc HTTP B is accessible at [http://localhost/orthanc-b/app/explorer.html](http://localhost/orthanc-b/app/explorer.html)
 - Load balanced Orthancs are accessible at [http://localhost/orthanc-lb/app/explorer.html](http://localhost/orthanc-lb/app/explorer.html)
 - if you open the Load balanced Orthancs and refresh the page, you should see that it alternatively reach Orthanc A & B.
 - upload a study to the load balanced Orthanc [http://localhost/orthanc-lb/app/explorer.html#upload](http://localhost/orthanc-lb/app/explorer.html#upload).
-The HTTP requests will be forwarded to orthanc HTTP A but will be stored in the shared DB.
 - check the study appears both on Orthanc A, Orthanc B and the load balanced Orthancs